-The prevalence of traditional music and dancing in Pumuen has declined, and now it is somewhat increasing.
+The prevalence of traditional music and dancing in Pumuen has declined, and now, it is somewhat increasing.
 Perhaps this is a positive indicator resulting from the Black Lahu community independently restoring its traditions - a turn-around from what was originally a cultural monetization.
-The music and dancing in Pumuen is therefore once again becoming a spiritual beliefs based societal reality.
+The music and dancing in Pumuen is therefore once again becoming a spiritual beliefs-based societal reality.
 Christianity is not the Lahu people's original belief system; however, ironically, it is the Church that is now fund-supporting the restoration of their traditional sociofabric.

 Core belief changes lead to behavior changes that lead to cultural norm changes, which transform into societal alterations.
-This, is how the 'societal panarchy' cycle is articulated.
+This is how the 'societal panarchy' cycle is articulated.

-Figure 5.15: The case study's ecosystem services history (quantitative) - cultural/recreational (Source: thesis author)
+Figure 5.15: The case study's ESS history (quantitative) - cultural/recreational (Source: thesis author)

 For recreational services, the trends reveal that Pumuen villagers used to go into the forest with their friends - hunting, fishing, camping and finding forest goods.
 Outdoor analog games comprised of their environmental fruits were also prominent.
 While they still do this, the dynamics have changed because now there are other choices such as television and mobile 'smart phones;' analog activities have been substituted with electronics technology.
-Formerly sooden and bamboo toys are now comprised of purchased plastics.
+Toys that used to be composed of wood and bamboo are now in the form of purchased plastics.

 Youth used to play together, but now the technologies stimulate individualism.
-I suppose it is as such all over the world, just in different cultural formats.
+I suppose it is, as such, all over the world, just in different cultural formats.
 I vividly recall growing up in the rural northern United States.
 The forest was our playground, but this changed when video games became available.
-Life is life everywhere; the material capitalism blob is seeping in, everywhere.
+Life is life everywhere; the material capitalism blob is seeping in everywhere.

-Evening time fire and tea socializing remains strong although declining.
+Evening-time fire and tea socializing remains strong, although declining.
 However, this foundation cultural component is also being replaced by, or at least including, television watching.
 I have observed that while villagers still rendezvous for tea time, the number of participants doing this together is decreasing.
-Most all of them now have their own TV and cell phones.
-Likewise, when societal behaviors become more individualist then this is where and when social exclusion becomes a part of the socio-dynamic, versus traditionally being more about inclusion.
+Most of them now have their own TV and cell phones.
+Likewise, when societal behaviors become more individualist, then this is where and when social exclusion becomes a part of the socio-dynamic, versus traditionally being more about inclusion.